 5. Choose a Transparent Top

 Love the idea of a luxurious skylight for your carport?
 You can achieve it with transparent roof panels.
-Durable roofing material such as polycarbonate panels have the translucent qualities that let in natural light while still protecting your cars from UV damage.
+Durable roofing material such as polycarbonate panels have translucent qualities that let in natural light while still protecting your cars from UV damage.

 6. Construct a Balcony